petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-admin-settings.md

 1. Scroll down to the *Content and Data section* and click *Segments*.

-To configure segments at the instance level, follow the same steps as above, but select *Instance Settings* from the *Global Menu*.
+To configure segments at the instance level, follow the same steps as above and select *Instance Settings* from the *Global Menu*.

 ```{note}
 These settings are available under Instance Settings starting from Liferay DXP 7.4 U38+/GA38+.